 Unfortunately, many researchers don’t get to build these skills during their careers.
 By the time they are senior enough to take on leadership roles it’s (almost) too late.

 The School for Thinktankers is an opportunity to learn about the many dimensions of think tanking, and to prepare for future leadership roles.

 The School for Thinktankers covers core think tank areas:

 - Policy relevant research agendas

 - Monitoring, evaluation, and learning of policy influence

-Taught by think tank directors and expert practitioners, the programme is a combination of lectures, guided group work, visits and networking events designed to:
+Taught by think tank directors and expert practitioners, the programme is a combination of online lectures, pre recorded videos, background materials, networking sessions and groupwork designed to:

 - Prepare and inspire the next generation of think tank leaders

 - Build a community of emerging think tank leaders to support and learn from each other

 - Encourage participants to reflect on their own organisation and how to support its development